swisspost/design-system/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the [MIT License](./LICENSE).
+By contributing your code, you agree to license your contribution under the [Apache 2.0 License](./LICENSE).

 Licenses of third party packages that are bundled with any output (e.g. Bootstrap) need to be included in the output and delivered with the output code.